 Vacations can be costly, especially if you’re traveling with a family.
 But with a little bit of research and advance planning, you may be able to significantly reduce the price of your next trip.

 Simple frugal traveler tricks, like traveling off-peak, signing up for travel newsletters, booking your flight around two months ahead, and pre-scouting free and discounted local activities, can help you reduce costs without having to skimp on fun.

 You can also make traveling more affordable by setting a budget, saving up for your trip in advance, and staying as close as possible to your spending plan while you are away.

-With SoFi Checking and Savings’s special “vaults” feature, you can separate your savings from your spending while earning competitive interest on all of your money.
+With SoFi Checking and Savings’s special “vaults” feature, you can separate your savings from your spending while earning competitive annual percentage yield (APY) on all of your money.

 You can even create a “vacation” vault and set up automatic recurring deposits to help you build your travel fund faster.